 Our decision-making process aims to balance user needs with the reality of Portainer's limited time and resources.
 Despite our best intentions, we know that at times we will disappoint some of you.

-When prioritizing which feature requests to work on, if we answer "yes" to any of the following questions, we will add that feature:
+When prioritizing which feature requests to work on, if we answer "yes" to any of the following questions, we will be more likely to add that feature:

 - Will it address a security vulnerability or potential exploitation?